khenriks/mp3fs/README.md

 show up as `/mnt/mp3fs/**.mp4`.

 Note that the "allow_other" option by default can only be used by root.
-You must either run mp3fs as root or add a "user_allow_other" key to /etc/fuse.conf.
+You must either run mp3fs as root or better add a "user_allow_other" key to /etc/fuse.conf.

 "allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched mp3fs.